-If you’ve graduated high school, but are not pursuing a college degree, you can still enjoy campus life, develop lasting friendships and work towards an independent future through the Kinney Center’s Adult Day Program.
+If you’ve graduated high school, but are not pursuing a college degree, you can still enjoy campus life, develop lasting friendships and work towards an independent future through the Kinney Center’s Adult Day Services.

 Build Skills for Success

 Much like a typical college student, your day will be spent learning while being immersed in Saint Joseph’s University’s beautiful campus.
 You will work on the life skills needed to live independently such as cooking, laundry and money management, while also developing vocational skills that can translate into full or part time employment.
 Once ready, you will have the chance to practice what you’ve learned at Kinney in the community alongside a trained Job Coach.
-The Adult Day Program is currently operating on a waitlist.
-Due to space restraints, we do not have an estimated wait time for future acceptances.

 Both our daily living track and our vocational track are individualized to meet the client where they are.
 The daily living track involves working on life skills necessary for independent living.
 Skills developed include social skills, cleaning skills, laundry, hygiene, etc. The vocational track also develops social skills and the skills necessary for employment such as office work, punctuality, money management, etc. Our goal is for the students to volunteer on campus and then work their way into competitive employment.
 Individuals also have the opportunity to work in the PAES lab, where they can hone their skills in a supportive setting.